 Office of State Grants

-Ithaca College co-sponsors the New York State Arthur O. Eve Higher Education Opportunity Program (HEOP).
-(See information at website below.)
-HEOP provides access to college for selected students whose prior academic experiences do not reflect their true potential.
+The New York State Arthur O. Eve Higher Education Opportunity Program (HEOP) is a partnership between the New York State Education Department and Ithaca College, which provides access to and support in college studies for selected students whose prior academic experiences do not reflect their true potential.
 HEOP students meet both academic and financial guidelines set by the New York State Education Department and by the College.
 Educational costs are met through need-based aid programs consisting of the Ithaca/New York State HEOP grant, New York State Tuition Assistance Program (TAP) and HEOP grants, and federal aid programs such as Pell grants, Supplemental Educational Opportunity Grants (SEOG), Direct loans, and work-study.
-All entering HEOP first-year students attend a four-week prefreshman summer academic orientation program.
-Designed to strengthen learning skills, broaden academic background, and familiarize students with Ithaca College resources, the summer program provides a comprehensive preview of college-level academic work. (http://www.ithaca.edu/osg)
+All entering HEOP first year students attend a five-week pre-freshman academic summer program and orientation.
+Designed to strengthen learning skills, broaden academic background, and familiarize students with Ithaca College resources, the summer program provides a comprehensive preview of college-level academic work.

 During the academic year HEOP students receive academic support from professional staff and faculty in more than a dozen subject areas.
-In addition, program counselors assist students with academic issues, financial aid, career planning, and personal concerns.
-All first-year HEOP students meet weekly with a program counselor and meet with tutors according to their needs.
+Each student is assigned a program counselors to assist with academic issues, financial aid, career planning, and personal concerns.
+Additionally, tutoring services are provided as needed.
 Student success seminars and workshops are also offered.
-After the freshman year, students may consult the academic support staff as needed and may be assigned regular meetings in order to strengthen academic performance.
+These benefits, designed to strengthen academic performance, are available throughout the student’s time at Ithaca College.

 Students who are New York State residents and who wish to be considered for HEOP should:

-- Complete the Free Application for Federal Student Aid (FAFSA) and the CSS Profile (see FAFSA and CSS Profile website links below).
+2. Complete the Free Application for Federal Student Aid (FAFSA) and the CSS Profile.
 Indicate that information is to be released to Ithaca College.
 HEOP-eligible students also must submit a New York State Express TAP Application (ETA).
 For more information, see "Student Aid."

 Lynn Cortese, Director